Shubhojeetban/Otakubond---Blog/README.md

 # Otakubond---Blog
-This is blog web page on Servlet
+This is blog web page on Java (Servlet)

+## Technologies used
+Eclipse
+Tomcat Server
+MySql

+## Languages
+Servlet
+JSP
+Sql